While covid-19 continues to force remote work, Europe looks to enforce a right to disconnect

 “Setting up my new home working station,” Irish Deputy Prime Minister Leo Varadkar wrote in July, shortly after he took the post, as he tweeted a photo of Dell computer boxes piled on a desk.
 “The Govt wants remote working to become part of the new normal.
 If done right, the benefits will be huge; reduced business costs, better work-life balance especially for parents, less traffic, lower emissions & time saved on the commute.”

 The European efforts to ensure work-life balance contrast with the United States, where there has been much griping about the work-at-home challenges posed by the pandemic, but not much of a policy response.

 The U.S. Families First Coronavirus Response Act provides for expanded family and medical leave at two-thirds salary.
-But that is only a temporary measure, and its excludes an estimated 68 million to 106 million private-sector workers, according to an analysis by the Center for American Progress.
+But that is only a temporary measure, and it excludes 68 million to 106 million private-sector workers, according to an analysis by the Center for American Progress.

-Unlike most European countries, the U.S. government has often had a light-touch approach to regulating relations between employers and workers, especially ones who earn a salary rather than an hourly wage.
+Unlike in most European countries, the U.S. government has often had a light touch to regulating relations between employers and workers, especially ones who earn a salary rather than an hourly wage.
 And many European societies put more emphasis on work-life balance in the first place.

 That’s made the shift to remote work somewhat easier for Europeans.
 For many, unchaining from the office has been one of the least painful aspects of the pandemic.